leecannon/zriscv/README.md

 ## What to expect
 This is the first emulator I've made other than CHIP-8, don't expect high quality nor speed.

-All that should be expected is mistakes.
+The only thing that should be expected is mistakes.

-## Goal
+## Short term goal
-RV64GC support, single hart.
+ - RV64GC
+ - user, super and machine mode
+ - single hart (this allows us to ignore memory ordering/synchronization)